cs-util-com/cscore/README.md

 * [GameObject.Subscribe & MonoBehaviour.Subscribe](#gameobjectsubscribe--monobehavioursubscribe) - Listening to events while respecting the lifecycle of Unity objects
 * [MonoBehaviour Injection & Singletons](#monobehaviour-injection--singletons) - Using the injection logic to create and access Unity objects
 * [The Link Pattern](#the-link-pattern) - Making it easy to connect prefabs with code (and by that separate design & UI from your logic)
+* [The ViewStack Pattern](#the-viewstack-pattern) - Using GameObjects as separate views stacked in a parent object and controlled by a single ViewStack to introduce a simple solution for switching views and UI screens.
 * [MonoBehaviour.ExecuteDelayed & MonoBehaviour.ExecuteRepeated](#monobehaviourexecutedelayed--monobehaviourexecuterepeated) - Executing asynchronous actions delayed and/or repeated
 * [UnityWebRequest.SendV2](#unitywebrequestsendv2) - UnityWebRequest extension methods
 * [PlayerPrefsV2](#playerprefsv2) - Adds `SetBool`, `SetStringEncrypted` and more, see PlayerPrefsV2Tests.cs for all examples